 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
 As the construction has been awarded, now is the time to start the work.
-We are anticipating for this shipping season to have the materials start arriving to the community.
+We are anticipating for this shipping season that the materials will start arriving to the community.
 I, too, am happy that we were able to successfully close the tenders for these terminals and it was a huge thanks to each of the members here for doing this, so I give thanks to everybody. (interpretation) Thank you, Mr. Speaker.